 Since Google has now gone mobile-first, you have to ensure that your site works properly on mobile devices without hindering the overall experience.
 Mobile-first means that Google will give preference to a site’s performance on mobile as compared to desktop and will rank them higher.

 So, you can enable AMP on your site to make sure your web pages open in an instant on mobile without any delay and increase the chances of your site ranking in the top 10 results on Google.

 Why Track AMP Pages in Google Analytics?

-Another problem you’ll have to look into when adding Analytics to AMP pages is to avoid counting the same visitor twice.
-If a visitor visits your site through AMP and then through a desktop, Google Analytics will count it as 2 different sessions.
+Another problem with adding Google Analytics to AMP pages manually is figuring out how to avoid counting the same visitor twice.
+If a user visits your site through AMP and then through a desktop, Google Analytics will count it as 2 different sessions.

 This will mess up your reporting and won’t give you accurate traffic stats.
 So, how can you avoid these issues?

 With ExactMetrics you don’t have to worry about coding or inaccurate reporting on AMP pages.
 It sets up the Google Analytics tracking code for you, prevents double-tracking, and supports other ExactMetrics tracking features on AMP pages such as custom dimensions.

 The first step is to install ExactMetrics on your website and connect it to Google Analytics using the simple setup wizard.

 ExactMetrics allows you to easily set up Google Analytics without editing any code or needing a complicated tool like Google Tag Manager.
 You get advanced tracking right out of the box with an extremely user-friendly interface and Google Analytics reports right inside your WordPress dashboard.